klion26/build-a-large-language-model/note.md

 The main idea behind layer normalization is to adjust the activations(outputs) of a neural network layer to have a mean of 0 and a variance of 1, also known as unit variance.
 > but why do we need to do this?

+The `scale` and `shift` in Layer normalization are two trainable parameters that the LLM automatically adjusts during training if it is determined that doing so would improve the model's performance on its training task.
+> How to detect whether need to adjust the `scale` and `shift`?